A Personal Care Attendant Talks 'Bite Protection'

 I absolutely love what I do no matter if I get injured or not.
 It will not stop me from doing what I love!

-M has since agreed to trial some of our bite resistant garments, and will be feeding back her review in a follow-up post.
+"M" has since agreed to trial some of our bite, scratch and pinch resistant garments, and will be feeding back her review in a follow-up post.
 If you have a story about your experiences with behaviours that challenge, as a nurse, teacher, parent or unpaid carer, we would love to hear from you.